Binary Jumbled Pattern Matching on Trees and Tree-Like Structures

 \subsection{Pattern Matching}

 Before improving the above algorithm, we show that it can already be analyzed more carefully to get a bound of $O(n\cdot i)$ when the pattern size is known to be at most $i$.
-This is useful for the {\em pattern matching} problem: Without preprocessing, decide whether a given pattern $(i,j)$ appears in $T$.
+This means that in $O(n)$ space and $O(n\cdot i)$ construction time we can build an index that answer queries in $O(1)$ time provided the pattern size is bounded by $i$.
+It is also useful for the {\em pattern matching} problem: without preprocessing, decide whether a given pattern $(i,j)$ appears in $T$.

 In the case of strings, this problem can trivially be solved in $O(n)$ time by sliding a window of length $i$ through the string thus effectively considering every substring of length $i$.
 This sliding-window approach however does not extend to trees since we cannot afford to examine all connected subgraphs of $T$.
 We next show that, in trees, searching for a pattern of size $i$ can be done in $O(n\cdot i)$ time by using our above indexing algorithm.
 This is useful when the pattern is small (i.e., when $i=o(n)$).
 Obtaining $O(n)$ time remains our main open problem.